Westainly/CS5700-JDitton_Westainly/Notes/Jul24.md

 Simple Factory idiom
 - not considered a pattern
     - Not the same in every language
     - implementation is going to vary
+- Not due to not being used.
+This idiom is used in many ways.

 Singleton Pattern